 Patient circumstances and their imaging and treatment options vary enormously across the world.
-Therefore, an imaging test which is considered useful in one setting, may not be at all useful in another.
-New technology, such as AI or portable equipment will have very different applications in different health care situations.
-There is very little evidence to support the effective use of imaging tests in resource limited settings and a real need and opportunity for more research in this area.
+Therefore, an imaging test which is considered useful in one setting, may not be useful or available in another.
+New technologies, such as AI and portable equipment will have very different applications and value in different health systems.
+There is very little evidence to guide the best use of imaging tests in resource limited settings and a real need and opportunity for more research in this area.

-Through links with various UK and international institutions we support imaging research.
+Through links with various UK and international academic institutions we support imaging research.

 Worldwide Radiology volunteers also supported the PROSPECT study, in which computer aided diagnosis (CAD) was used in a community setting to detect tuberculosis on Chest X-rays.
 Our volunteers contributed to study design and the reporting of all X-rays.